tableau/extensions-api/docs/trex_getstarted.md

 ### Get the Tableau Extensions API SDK

 You can get the Tableau Extensions API SDK in two ways.
 Clone the repository if you want to contribute to the open source project or keep current with the latest changes.
-Download the zip file if you want to view the samples and work on your own.
+Download the `.zip` file if you want to view the samples and work on your own.

 - Open a terminal in the directory where you want to download the Tableau Extensions SDK.
 Then run the following command to clone the Tableau Extensions API git repository: